rstraub/rstraub.github.io/_drafts/why-use-tdd.md

 ## Summary 📝

 Test-Driven Development is an **effective programming practice** that leads to simple, well-designed code.
-But applying it without understanding the underpinning values makes it an empty shell. *You don't do TDD for the sake of TDD.*
+But applying it without understanding the underlying values makes it an empty shell. *You don't do TDD for the sake of TDD.*

-TDD acts according to the overarching values of XP.
+TDD follows the overarching values of XP.
 When applied correctly, you can expect it to improve **communication**, **simplify** your code, increase **feedback**, **reduce fear**, and show **respect** to all parties involved.
 Doesn't that sound amazing?

 _Are you doing TDD?
 What effects of TDD surprised you?
 Share your thoughts in the comment section._